botlabs-gg/yagpdb-docs-v2/README.md

 ## Contributing / Building

-Install [Node.js](https://nodejs.org/en), clone this repository, and use `npm run dev` to start a local server.
+Install [Node.js](https://nodejs.org/en), clone this repository, install the dependencies with `npm install`, and run `npm run dev` to start a local server.
 The server will automatically rebuild the page when you make changes.

 To build the page in release mode, use `npm run build -- --baseURL ...`\*, then serve the generated `public/` directory with your webserver of choice.